Explore with Purpose

 sarah nurcombe | cross-country ski instructor

-Sarah is an outdoor enthusiast, with a background in Outdoor Adventure Leadership education, as an ACMG Hiking Guide, and as an outdoor adventurer in many summer and winter activities.
+Sarah is an outdoor enthusiast with a background in Outdoor Adventure Leadership education, as an ACMG Hiking Guide, and as an outdoor adventurer in many summer and winter activities.
 Sarah also runs her own business, Fit2Function, as a personal trainer and running coach.
 She has been enjoying the nordic ski trails at Allison Chinook for over 25 seasons, and plans to do this sport for many more years to come.
 Sarah spent 10 years as a volunteer coach, trained through Nordiq Alberta, with the Crowsnest Pass Nordic Club before becoming a CANSI Level 1 Coach.
 Sarah wants you to be successful on the Skinny Skis!
-It is an incredible way
+It is an incredible way to enjoy the snow and explore in the winter.

 Image